ERLKDev/AdHoc-Monitor/README.md

 #### Structure
-The current neighbours of the node (the nodes were the node has a connections with) can be set using the following code:
+The current neighbours of the node (the nodes where the node has a connections with) can be set using the following code:

 ```java
 mMonitor.getMonitorNode().setCurrentNeighbours(String[] currentNeighbours);